 - Notify the DRC of any problems as soon as possible.

-- Upon written notification from the student and/or the DRC, the faculty member teaching the course will provide the DRC with copies of requested print materials at least four weeks prior to the start of the course.
+- Upon written notification from the student and/or the DRC, the faculty member teaching the course will provide the DRC with copies of requested print materials at least 21 business days prior to the start of the course.
 This will facilitate the DRC staff in completing AT/F requests in a timely manner.
 Included in this request may be the syllabus, textbook information, reading list, reading schedules, and a list of all other required readings and media materials deemed necessary for conversion of the print materials.

 - If circumstances do not allow for materials to be provided by the requested date, a DRC professional staff member, the student requesting AT/F, course instructor, department chair and/or appropriate dean will communicate to ascertain whether an alternative, reasonable accommodation is available for the student to complete the essential course objectives.
-Appropriate action will be determined at that time if AT/F conversions can not be accomplished within a timely time manner.
+Appropriate action will be determined at that time if AT/F conversions can not be accomplished within a timely manner.